Transfer of Credit Policy

 Policy

-The process for determining transferability of academic credit begins with submission of an official transcript to the McNeese Office of the Registrar and Admissions from the institution(s) where the credit was originally earned.
-An official credential evaluation is required for institutions outside of the United States.
-The option to accept or award credit for academic work completed at another institution rests with the institution to which a student transfers.
-In many instances the Louisiana Board of Regents’ Master Course Articulation Matrix or articulation agreements between McNeese and other institutions may determine transferability of course work for credit.
-Transfer of credit from institutions that do not hold appropriate institutional accreditation involve more in-depth review.
-Academic credit granted for transferable course work may or may not be applied toward degree completion, since this is determined by the student’s academic department and college.
+The option to accept or award credit for academic work completed at another institution rests with the institution and academic department to which a student transfers.
+The evaluation process for determining transferability of academic credit begins with submission of an official transcript to the McNeese Office of the Registrar from the institution(s) where the credit was originally earned.
+An official credential evaluation of credit earned at institutions outside of the United States is required and is the responsibility of the student requesting evaluation of the credit for transfer.
+The Louisiana Board of Regents’ Master Course Articulation Matrix or articulation agreements between McNeese and other institutions may be referenced to determine transferability of course work for credit.
+Transfer of credit from institutions that do not hold institutional accreditation involve more in-depth review and documentation.

 Evaluation Process to Determine Transferability of Course Work

-1. The evaluation process to determine transferability of course work begins in the McNeese Office of the Registrar and Admissions with a review of the official academic transcript, or the official credential evaluation when necessary, provided by the institution(s) where the credit was earned.
+1. The evaluation process to determine transferability of course work begins in the McNeese Office of the Registrar with an evaluation of the official academic transcript, or the official credential awarded by the institution(s) where the credit was earned.

-2. Before specific course work is evaluated for transferability, McNeese determines if the institution awarding the credit is accredited by an institutional accreditor recognized by the United States Department of Education (USDOE).
-Transfer credit is awarded for academic credit earned at an institution accredited by a recognized USDOE institutional accreditor or at an institution outside the U.S. recognized by the appropriate ministry of education or agency.
+2. Before specific course work is evaluated by the academic department for transferability, McNeese confirms the institution awarding the credit is accredited by an institutional accreditor recognized by the United States Department of Education (USDOE) and the Council for Higher Education Accreditation (CHEA).

-2. For schools outside the United States, the Office of the Registrar and Admissions confers with the Office of International Student Services and utilizes publications from the American Association of Collegiate Registrars and Admissions Officers and NAFSA: Association of International Educators.
+2. For higher education institutions outside the United States, the Office of the Registrar utilizes publications from the American Association of Collegiate Registrars and Admissions Officers and NAFSA: Association of International Educators to determine if the institution holds an approved accreditation or education ministry status.

-3. If institutions are not institutionally accredited or recognized by appropriate governmental agencies, credit may be approved upon thorough evaluation by the Office of the Registrar and Admissions and faculty in the specific disciplines.
-Evaluation of the course includes, but may not be limited to, recommendations of state educational agencies in the states in which the institutions are located; course description; learning objectives and syllabus; textbook(s); exams and assignments; prerequisites; faculty credentials of the course instructor; and other related learning requirements.
+3. If institutions are not institutionally accredited or recognized by appropriate governmental agencies, transfer credit may be approved upon thorough evaluation by the Office of the Registrar and faculty in the specific disciplines.
+Evaluation of the course includes, but may not be limited to, recommendations of state educational agencies in the states in which the institutions are located; course description; course level and rigor; course learning objectives and syllabus; textbook(s); exams and assignments; prerequisites; faculty credentials of the course instructor; and other related learning requirements.

-1. The Office of the Registrar utilizes the Transfer Evaluation System (TES) to manage the process of identifying course descriptions for transfer course work and requesting a review of the course work by academic department heads or faculty in the appropriate disciplines.
+1. The Office of the Registrar utilizes the Transfer Evaluation System (TES) to gather information about course descriptions if an academic department requests additional information.

-1. If a transferable course directly compares to a McNeese course with regard to content and level (lower-division vs. upper-division), the course credit is awarded with the appropriate McNeese subject code and course number.
+1. If a transferable course is deemed equivalent to a McNeese course with regard to content and level (lower-division vs. upper-division), the course credit is awarded with the appropriate McNeese subject code and course number.

-3. While a transferable course is under review by academic department heads or faculty, the course will appear on the student’s transcript with the appropriate subject code and ‘–‘ as the course number (e.g. MATH 1– for a freshman-level mathematics course).
-Once the evaluation is finalized, the course will be updated as indicated in 3.a.i. or 3.a.ii.
+3. While a transferable course is under review by the academic department, the course will appear on the student’s transcript with the appropriate subject code and ‘–‘ as the course number (e.g., MATH 1– for a freshman-level mathematics course).
+Once the evaluation is finalized, the course will be updated with the appropriate designation.

-2. Courses approved for transfer are applied to the student’s transcript as either lower-division (100-level) or upper-division (300-level) indirect credit (as outlined in 3.a.ii.) as specified in the credential evaluation and with a grade of P (for courses where a grade equivalent to a U.S. grade of C was earned).
+2. Courses approved for transfer from international institutions are applied to the student’s transcript as either lower-division (100-level) or upper-division (300-level) indirect credit as specified in the credential evaluation and with a grade of P (for courses where a grade equivalent to a U.S. grade of C was earned).

 4. Acceptance of credit earned from an institution that does not hold institutional accreditation or from a vocational/technical college may occur if McNeese has an articulation agreement or if a comprehensive review of the transfer courses and instructor credentials determines transferability.

-1. To begin this process, the student must request evaluation of the credit.
+1. To begin the process for evaluating transferability of course credit, the student must request evaluation of the credit and submit an original transcript from the institution that awarded the credit.

-2. Each course petitioned for transfer is reviewed by the appropriate department head.
+2. Each course petitioned for transfer is reviewed by the appropriate department head and/or faculty.
 The review includes an evaluation of the course description, detailed course syllabus and learning objectives, exams and assignments, textbook(s), and credentials of the faculty member teaching the course at the time credit was earned.

 3. If the department head recommends the petitioned course for transfer, the college dean reviews the recommendation and, if in agreement, submits the recommendation to the provost and vice president for academic affairs, who makes the final judgment as to the acceptability of the petitioned course.